| Treated lumber is used to preserve

-the wood and should be used where the wood touches the concrete as in
+to preserve the wood and should be used where the wood touches the

-timber treatment, in use since the mid-1930's.
-It is a mix of copper,
+used for timber treatment, in use since the mid-1930's.
+It is a mix of

-chromium, and arsenic formulated as oxides or salts.
-It preserves the
+copper, chromium, and arsenic formulated as oxides or salts.
+It

-wood from decay fungi, wood attacking insects, including termites, and
+preserves the wood from decay fungi, wood attacking insects, including

-it applied through vacuum and/or pressure treatment.
-The preservatives
+generally have it applied through vacuum and/or pressure treatment.
+The

-used to pressure-treat timber are classified as pesticides.
-Treating
+preservatives used to pressure-treat timber are classified as

-timber provides long-term resistance to organisms that cause
+pesticides.
+Treating timber provides long-term resistance to organisms

-deterioration.
-If it is applied correctly, it extends the productive
+that cause deterioration.
+If it is applied correctly, it extends the

-life of timber by five to ten times.
-If left untreated, wood that is
+productive life of timber by five to ten times.
+If left untreated, wood

-exposed to moisture or soil for sustained periods of time will become
+that is exposed to moisture or soil for sustained periods of time will

 CCA is known by many trade names, including the world-wide brand